insight-lane/crash-model/README.md

 If you'd prefer to use a requirements.txt file, one is available in the [data_gen folder](https://github.com/Data4Democracy/crash-model/tree/master/notebooks/data_generation) for spatial features analysis and in the [benchmark folder](https://github.com/Data4Democracy/crash-model/tree/master/notebooks/benchmark) for running the benchmark model.

 ### Docker:
-A basic [Docker](https://www.docker.com) image has been created to run the project in a container, using the ContinuumIO miniconda base image (Python 3.6).
+A basic [Docker](https://www.docker.com) image has been created to run the project in a container, using the ContinuumIO anaconda base image (Python 2.7).
 The virtual environment 'crash-model' is installed and activated when the image is started via container, as well as an apache2 webserver via supervisord to serve the visualization.

 You can download the latest stable image from D4D's Docker Hub repo by running the following command, from a machine with the Docker engine installed: